CubeAPM

 Standout Features

-- Compliance-ready on-prem & BYOC hosting: CubeAPM can be fully deployed as customer-managed on-prem or cloud environments.
-Its compliance-ready hosting makes it attractive for industries with HIPAA, GDPR, or data residency requirements.
+• Compliance-ready on-prem & BYOC hosting: CubeAPM can be fully deployed as customer-managed on-prem or cloud environments.
+Its compliance-ready hosting makes it attractive to meet data residency requirements.

-- Transparent pricing model: Flat $0.15/GB with no hidden licenses or add-on fees.
+• Transparent pricing model: $0.15/GB with no hidden licenses or add-on fees.

 Key Features